arjanssuri/slink/README.md

-# Slonnect
+# Slink

 ## Project Description

-Slonnect is an intelligent networking assistant that automatically scans introduction channels in Discord and Slack, providing personalized recommendations for meaningful connections based on members' backgrounds, skills, and interests.
-By analyzing introductory messages, Slonnect helps users identify and reach out to potential collaborators, mentors, or professional contacts they might have otherwise missed.
+Slink is an intelligent networking assistant that automatically scans introduction channels in Discord and Slack, providing personalized recommendations for meaningful connections based on members' backgrounds, skills, and interests.
+By analyzing introductory messages, Slink helps users identify and reach out to potential collaborators, mentors, or professional contacts they might have otherwise missed.

 ## Features